Opportunities and Limitations in Broadband Sensing: Acknowledgments

-\emph{Acknowledgments---} JLB thanks Simon J{\"a}ger for helpful discussions.
+We thank Charles Marrder for reading and commenting on our manuscript.
+JLB thanks Simon J{\"a}ger for helpful discussions.
 DH acknowledges helpful discussions with Carl Caves.
-This work was supported by the NSF JILA PFC grant 1734006.
+This work was partially supported by the NSF JILA PFC grant 1734006.
 AMP acknowledges funding from a NASA Space Technology Graduate Research Opportunity award.

-\onecolumngrid In these appendices, we provide detailed calculations of the bounds presented in the main text.